If you have experience installing software from source code on your Linux server, you have probably come across the

 target: source command

-The alignment and format of this is very important, because make is picky.
+The alignment and format of this is very important.
 We will discuss the format and meaning of each of these components here:

 A target is aligned on the left-hand column, is a continuous word (no spaces), and ends with a colon (:).